tvooo/thesis/Design.md

 On Github, users filed two issues (bugs).
 One user requested the possibility to investigate identifiers in the sidebar more deeply (which is impossible to do correctly if the program is not executed).
 The other one asked for on-the-fly re-evaluation of the scope, as was already asked for in the interviews.
 At the stage of the prototype, scope is only re-evaluated when the file is saved; looking at linting tools, re-evaluating a short time (100-200ms) after the user stopped typing is a proven strategy\footnote{See \url{https://github.com/tvooo/scope-inspector/issues/7}}.
 However, this method needs to be tested in terms of performance.

-On the news platforms EchoJS and Reddit (JavaScript section) the package got little attention: four and eight upvotes, respectively, although the only comment on Reddit claims that it „looks promising“\footnote{See \url{http://www.reddit.com/r/javascript/comments/25k30l/javascript_scope_inspector_an_atom_package_to/chi27cm}}.
+On the news platforms EchoJS and Reddit (JavaScript section) the package got little attention: four and eight upvotes, respectively, although the only comment on Reddit claims that it “looks promising”\footnote{See \url{http://www.reddit.com/r/javascript/comments/25k30l/javascript_scope_inspector_an_atom_package_to/chi27cm}}.

 On Twitter, which was used as a marketing instrument as well, the feedback was exclusively positive.
-One user called it „another reason to consider switching from [Sublime Text to Atom]“\footnote{See \url{https://twitter.com/adardesign/status/466589449561055232}}, while others seemed to be positively surprised\footnote{See \url{https://twitter.com/raganwald/status/466930480517246976}}.
+One user called it “another reason to consider switching from [Sublime Text to Atom]”\footnote{See \url{https://twitter.com/adardesign/status/466589449561055232}}, while others seemed to be positively surprised\footnote{See \url{https://twitter.com/raganwald/status/466930480517246976}}.
 Five tweets mentioning the package have been both retweeted and favourited about 20 times\footnote{Based on tweets that could be found by the Twitter search for the keyword `scope inspector'.}.